Noxious Neophyte - Patch #53

 Mad Hat (1029)

-Mad Hat - Summon: Give your right and left-most spells in hand -1 cost.
+Text: Summon: Give your left and right spells in hand -1 cost.

 Now the hat protects your head!
 INT is pretty low on Guard units, and while STR/WIS are the primary Guard users, I don’t mind giving INT a few more.
 Makes teleporting it into play a bit better.
 Also showcases some new language for “right and left-most,” which is used both for cards in hand, and in play.